• Skip to primary navigation

 Making the Bourbon Glaze

-• In a stand mixer with whisk attachment, combine all ingredients.
+• In a stand mixer with whisk attachment, combine all ingredients EXCEPT the milk.
 Whisk for several minutes until smooth.
-Slowly add milk until the desired consistency is reached.
+Slowly add milk one teaspoon at a time until the desired consistency is reached.

 Tips for Storing a Buttermilk Bundt Cake